• Skip to main content

 As a matter of interest, 7-string guitars have a scale of around 26.5 inches.
 The 7th string on those guitars, when they’re in their standard tuning, is B. This gives them the same tuning as baritone guitars, but with an extra high E string.

-The sound a baritone guitar produces is very cool and quite unique.
-It is what they are known for and they produce this sound from the first to the third fret.
-You can hear that sound in the lower notes of the intro riff for Dance, Dance, Dance, by the Beach Boys, one of the most famous songs with baritone guitar in them.
+You can hear the distinctive baritone sound in the lower notes of the intro riff for Dance, Dance, Dance, by the Beach Boys, one of the most famous songs with baritone guitar in them.

 But when you start playing notes from the fourth fret and higher, the tone is quite similar to that of a standard guitar.
 Of course, the baritone guitar sounds a bit fatter, in comparison to the the standard guitar’s brightness.